GuilhermeMendes1503/GuilhermeMendes1503/README.md

 ### Glad to see you here!
 I’m a Cetificated system development technician and computer science student currently on my third semester, currently looking to expand my knolege on java.

-- 🎯 My carrer objective is become a Project Manager.

 - 🔭 I’m currently working on **WebStore Manager**

 - 🌱 I’m currently learning **Docker** and messing around with **WordPress**